Theoretical Guarantees for Permutation-Equivariant Quantum Neural Networks: Introduction

-In this work we leverage the GQML toolbox to create models that are \textit{permutation invariant}, i.e., models whose outputs remain invariant under the action of the symmetric group~$S_n$ (see Fig.~\ref{fig:fig1}).
+In this work we leverage the GQML toolbox to create models that are permutation invariant, i.e., models whose outputs remain invariant under the action of the symmetric group~$S_n$ (see Fig.~\ref{fig:fig1}).
 We focus on this particular symmetry as learning problems with permutation symmetries abound.
 Examples include learning over sets of elements~\cite{zaheer2017deep,maron2020learning}, modeling relations between pairs (graphs)~\cite{maron2018invariant, keriven2019universal, maron2019provably,verdon2019quantumgraph,mernyei2022equivariant,skolik2022equivariant} or multiplets (hypergraphs) of entities~\cite{maron2019universality,thiede2020general,pan2022permutation}, problems defined on grids (such as condensed matter systems)~\cite{farhi2014quantum,hadfield2019quantum,cong2019quantum,caro2021generalization}, molecular systems~\cite{peruzzo2014variational,cerezo2020variationalreview,tang2019qubit}, evaluating genuine multipartite entanglement~\cite{horodecki2009quantum,walter2016multipartite,beckey2021computable,schatzki2022hierarchy}, or working with distributed quantum sensors~\cite{guo2020distributed,zhang2021distributed,huerta2022inference}.

 Our first contribution is to provide guidelines to build unitary $S_n$-equivariant QNNs.
 We then derive rigorous theoretical guarantees for these architectures in terms of their trainability and generalization capabilities.
-Specifically, we prove that $S_n$-equivariant QNNs do not lead to barren plateaus, that they can be overparametrized with polynomially deep circuits, and that they are capable of generalizing well with a only a polynomial number of training points.
-We also identify problems (i.e., dataset) for which the model is trainable, but also datasets leading to untrainability.
+Specifically, we prove that $S_n$-equivariant QNNs do not lead to barren plateaus, can be overparametrized with polynomially deep circuits, and generalize well with a only a polynomial number of training points.
+We also identify problems (i.e., datasets) for which the model is trainable, but also datasets leading to untrainability.
 All these appealing properties are also demonstrated in numerical simulations of a graph classification task.
 Our empirical results verify our theoretical ones, and even show that the performance of $S_n$-equivariant QNNs can, in practice, be better than that guaranteed by our theorems.